 UTPB requires that each student who registers for an online course is the same student who participates in, completes, and receives credit for the course.
 UTPB's Distance Education Policy requires faculty members to employ at least two methods of verification to ensure student identities.
 To access online courses students must login to the UTPB learning management system using their unique personal identifying username and secure password.
+UTPB's Distance

-UTPB's Distance Education Policy requires at least one additional student identification method within the course that has been determined and approved by the faculty or academic program.
-This course satisfies the second method of student authentication byProctored exams using an approved photo ID.
+Education Policy requires at least one additional student identification method within the course that has been determined and approved by the faculty or academic program.
+This course satisfies the second method of student authentication by: